 Welcome to my new world of being prepared!
 Thank you for embarking on this journey with me as we find ways to prepare ourselves for an emergency or disaster that could alter our everyday life.
 It is my desire to help you find the best bug out bag for you and your family to own when any survival emergency arises that is equipped with or without survival gear.
 This will be a personal preference.

 It could be a change forever or just a change for a numbers of hours, when “life as we know it” is not available to us.
 We will need to consider our basic needs such as food, water and shelter and fire.

 I feel the way our world is today, we need to be prepared for any type of emergency that comes our way and that would include survival skills.

-To get us started, we will need to check out the bug out bag list I have researched that will provide us with the necessary products and equipment to survive if we have to leave our homes in a hurry.
+To get us started, we will need to look at the bug out bag check-list I have researched that will provide us with the essential products and equipment to survive if we must leave our homes in an emergency situation.
 The bug out bag list below is for your consideration.
 Peace of mind is a priceless commodity.

 - 1 Bug Out Bag List: Buy Factors

 - 2 Top 7 Bug Out Bag Product Reviews 2018